Triathlon fun and fitness for junior athletes

 The aim of GTC junior section is to offer triathlon training and racing in a fun, friendly and inspiring way.

-If you are eight, or older, by the end of the calendar year and you enjoy sport, triathlon is a great way to meet new friends and take part in GTC’s junior training programme.
+If you are seven, or older, and you enjoy sport, triathlon is a great way to meet new friends and take part in GTC’s junior training programme.
 (Parents of athletes who have not yet turned eight are asked to be present during their child’s training sessions.)

 The club caters for young athletes with a range of different exercise goals, from those who enjoy the social aspects of training in a group with friends to those who are more performance focused and wish to compete at local, regional and national level.

 Please email firstname.lastname@example.org for more details about how to join the club.

 Prior to attending club swim sessions children will be invited to attend an informal swim assessment with one of our friendly coaches.
 Children must be able to swim 25m front crawl without breaks with face in the water, breathing to the side, to participate in our novice coached training sessions.

 GTC junior training sessions are based on a weekly programme of weekday evening combined swim/run sessions at a variety of Glasgow Life venues.
 These run in 5 blocks during the year that correspond to the school terms.
 In order to ensure continuity these are booked in blocks rather than on a week by week basis.
 If there is no space in your preferred session than you may have to join a waiting list and wait for a space to become available before being invited to sign u for that session.

 There are non-swimming options available for members who feel they are not quite ready to join the swim sessions.
 In most cases these involve joining the session for the run section of swim/run session.
 We will also have our regular Saturday afternoon Bike/Run sessions at Bellahouston Park bike track which are very popular.